Coronavirus – frequently asked questions for students

 Q: I am worried and anxious, is there someone I can talk to on campus?

 Q: Are the restaurants on campus open?
-Is it possible to buy food and snacks?
+Is it possible to buy food and fika?

 Campus US: Linds konditori, Pressbyrån, 7-Eleven